[Updated 20 May 2021]

 Jozi’s got it all – the energy, the friendliest people, the freshest ideas and the high-octane lifestyle and unique character which attracts people from all over the world.
-Following last year’s list of things to do in Johannesburg, we want to help you make 2016 your year to explore Joburg with 50 fun ideas that are surprisingly easy on the pocket.
+We want to help you make this your year to explore Joburg with 50 fun ideas that are surprisingly easy on the pocket.

 The costs you see below are subject to change at the organisations’ discretion.
 Contact the organisation directly for the latest prices and information.

 In no particular order, here is a list of fun things to do in Johannesburg for under R200: